manwar/theweeklychallenge/README.md

 ```

 - ## Run the Development Server
-Start the container, say the version `v3.13`:
+Start the container, the latest version by default:
 ```Bash
  $ cd theweeklychallenge
  $ docker-compose up -d